Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 * Challenges must be clear, specific, and verifiable game states or achievements.
 * They should require active player effort, strategic choices, or specific deck-building considerations.
 * Avoid challenges solely reliant on opponent actions or pure luck beyond standard game randomness.
 * **Construction:** Challenges are broken down into logical components (e.g., "Control X [Unit Type] in Y Location on your Battlefield for Z turns").
-Each component (type of control, number, location, duration, specific actions required) will have a DB cost specified in the **"Master DB Cost List for Challenge Components."** The sum of these component costs forms the `Challenge_Cost_DB`.
+Each component (type of control, number, location, duration, specific actions required) will have a DB cost specified in the **"Master DB Cost List for Challenge Components."** When assigning DB costs to challenge components involving specific game states (e.g., player resource levels, card locations, control of areas), designers should align these costs with the established DB modifiers for similar conditions found in the ACG Appendix D (Core Game Conditions Catalogue) to ensure system-wide valuation consistency.
+The sum of these component costs forms the `Challenge_Cost_DB`.
     * *Examples of Challenge Aspects to Cost:*
         * Requiring specific card types, subtypes, or domains to be in play/used on the player's side.
         * Requiring control of specific quadrants or board configurations on the player's Battlefield.